evemorgen/PlasticMonkeysCansat/data_processing/README.md

 ### Step 3 - Install Python graphite library:

 To complete this step you need to have both Python and pip installed.
 You can google it very easily.
-Then you can install our library:
+Then you can install [graphyte library](https://pypi.org/project/graphyte/):

 >pip install graphyte